Mansoor-P/Software-Learnings/Sping-anotations.md

 }
 ```

+**Explanation**:
+- Indicates that the class is a web controller.

-#### @ResponseBody
+### @ResponseBody

-This annotation indicates that the return value of the method should be directly serialized to the HTTP response body.
+Used to indicate that the return value of a method should be bound to the web response body.

 ```java
 @Controller